 In its Statement of Reasons justifying the Compulsory Purchase Order.
 Enfield relies on its own neglect of the estate as justification for its demolition:

-There is no provision on the redeveloped estate for the estate’s 170 current leaseholders.
+Unlike most schemes, there is no housing re-provision proposed for the estate’s 170 current leaseholders.
 Enfield has no shared equity scheme - if leaseholders want to buy one of the new shared ownership homes they will have to pay rent on the unowned equity.